MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMUserCollectionQueryMembershipRule.md

 # Add-CMUserCollectionQueryMembershipRule

 ## SYNOPSIS

-Adds a query membership rule to one or more Configuration Manager user collections.
+Add a query membership rule to a user collection.

 ## SYNTAX